eclipse-openj9/openj9-docs/CONTRIBUTING.md

 **Note:** There is a short video presentation explaining the process for contributing to the OpenJ9 documentation.
 (Save and open the [`.zip` file](process/Contributing.to.OpenJ9.docs.zip) in the `/process` directory to view the `.mp4` video.)
 You can also view the [PowerPoint presentation](process/openj9-doc-contibutions.pptx) used in that video.
 (Either save the file to view locally, or click "View raw".)

-- If you don't want to contribute directly by modifying the documentation yourself, but you have a suggestion or want to report an error, please raise an issue in this repository.
+- If you don't want to contribute directly by modifying the documentation yourself, but you have a suggestion or want to report an error, raise an issue in this repository.

     The following templates are available to help you provide the correct information for someone else to handle any changes: